-The Beaumont Entrance Exam is for 8th grade students.
-We offer three entrance exam dates.
-Students may select any one of these three dates to take their exam but students may only take the exam at Beaumont once.
-If a student scores in the 90th percentile and above, then they will receive a Presidential Scholarship.
-Students who score in the 80th percentile and above will earn a Merit Award.
-The standard exam time begins at 9am and ends at noon.
-The cost to take the exam is $20 and online registration is required.
+The Beaumont Entrance Exam is for 8th-grade students.
+We offer four entrance exam dates.
+Students may select any one of these dates to take their exam but students may only take the exam at Beaumont once.
+The standard exam time begins at 9:00 am and ends at 12:30 pm.
+The cost to take the exam is $25 and online registration is required.

 What entrance exam does Beaumont offer?

-In addition, Beaumont will accept HSPT test scores taken at other testing sites and ISEE test scores.
-To be considered for merit scholarships, HSPT and ISEE scores from other testing sites must be received by Beaumont Admissions by November 30, 2021.
+In addition, Beaumont will accept HSPT test scores taken at other testing sites and ISEE or OLSAT test scores.
+To be considered for academic scholarships, students must meet the minimum score requirement (80th percentile or above) and complete an Academic Scholarship application through the Parent Portal.

 Do you offer a Parent Presentation during the exam?

 Yes!
-Parent information sessions will be held on all exam dates.
-The information session will outline the application, tuition assistance, enrollment, and the next steps after the entrance exam.
+Parent information sessions will be held on all Saturday exam dates (not available on Monday, October 9).
+The information session will outline the application, tuition assistance, enrollment, and next steps after the entrance exam.